misfir3/misfir3-org/site/content/post/p400-overview.md

 #### Hydration

 I carried a 32 oz Nalgene in one of the stem bags and 2 24 oz bottles.
+I mainly drank from the 24 oz bottle in the stem bag and refilled from the other bottles to that one.
 I also had two CNOC Vessica bottles.
 They collapse down and fit my Sawyer Mini filter.
 I could use them to filter water as well as carry extra water when needed.
 In the end, they were great for carrying extra water, but a little bit small for filtering to refill all of my bottles.
 Were I to do it again, I'd take the larger bag (Vectos) for filtering and one of the Vessicas for carrying extra water when needed.

 ![Bike all ready to go at Joy Ride](/images/p400-day1/joy-ride-departure.jpg)